lhartley870/saguaro-bags/README.md

 10. Click 'Generate' and you will be given a 16 character password.
 Copy it.
 11. In Heroku, add a Config Var key called EMAIL_HOST_PASS and paste your Gmail app password in as its value.
 12. Add another Config Var with a key of EMAIL_HOST_USER and enter your gmail email address as its value.
 13. All of the relevant settings are already included in the settings.py file although you may want to update the DEFAULT_FROM_EMAIL variable for the development environment to another email address.
+You will also need to set an environment variable of DEVELOPMENT with a value of True as referred to in the Heroku section, step 13 above, to use the development email configuration settings.
 14. If you do make any changes to settings.py these should be committed and pushed to GitHub.
 If you are not set up for automatic deployment, you should deploy manually again.

 ## Credits